 - drug identification and classifications;

-- how people take drugs;
+- how people use drugs;

-- signs and symptoms of the more commonly used substances; and
+- signs and symptoms of the more commonly used substances;

 Clear and effective communication is the foundation to providing a successful NSP service.
 This session looks at:

 - identifying and exploring behaviours that may be considered challenging (e.g. providing NSP to service users who are substance affected, agitated, pregnant, young etc);

 - effective communication and engagement skills;